xbeat/Machine-Learning/README.md

 MixEval and MixEval-Hard are evaluation frameworks designed to assess the performance of language models across various tasks.
 These frameworks aim to provide a comprehensive and challenging set of benchmarks to measure model capabilities and limitations.

+## Default Join Type in pandas.merge()

+Default Join Type in pandas.merge()

+The default join type in pandas.merge() is an inner join, which returns only the matching records from both DataFrames being merged.
+This behavior retains only rows where the specified key columns have values present in both DataFrames.

 ## Matrix Multiplication in Deep Learning

 Matrix Multiplication in Deep Learning